cs50/cs50.readthedocs.io/zoom.md

 </li>

 <li>
-<span class="fa-li"><i class="fas fa-check-square"></i></span>
+<span class="fa-li"><i class="fas fa-toggle-on"></i></span>
 <strong>
-Scale to fit shared content to Zoom window
+Scale-to-fit content
 </strong>
 <p>
-Check this box in Zoom so that you can see everything at once.
+Enable this setting in Zoom so that you can see everything at once.
 </p>
 </li>

 <li>
-<span class="fa-li"><i class="fas fa-check-square"></i></span>
+<span class="fa-li"><i class="fas fa-toggle-on"></i></span>
 <strong>
-Side-by-side Mode
+See shared content in side-by-side mode
 </strong>
 <p>
-Check this box in Zoom so that you still see participants when someone's screen is shared.
+Enable this setting in Zoom so that you still see participants when someone's screen is shared.
 </p>
 </li>